Writing Performance Reviews: Everything You Need to Know

 What is Writing Performance Reviews?

-Writing performance reviews is the process of documenting strengths, weaknesses, and progress of an employee in writing or on a screen.
+Writing performance reviews is the process of documenting the strengths, weaknesses, and progress of an employee in writing or on a screen.
 It is a necessary step in managing a team.
 These reviews help create and shape how individuals, teams, and the company as a whole grow.
 Understanding how to write performance reviews is a crucial piece of keeping the company in top shape.

 A performance review or appraisal helps give insight to employees on how they perform.
 In many companies, these performance reviews create a standardized way to decide among employees who most deserves salary increases, bonuses, and other performance-based incentives.
 These reviews offer helpful feedback, not only to employees but also to managers.
-In addition, when writing a performance review, you can identify areas of needed improvement for employees.
+Also, when writing a performance review, you can identify areas of needed improvement for employees.